shway0/Gpt/drafts/act_I/chapter_06.md

 The senior Enforcer's expression darkened at this detail.
 "Intentional invisibility suggests premeditation.
 He may have joined the expedition specifically to access the ruins."

+"Sir," another Enforcer interrupted, entering the chamber with urgency.
+"We found this at the camp perimeter."
+He held up the monitoring bracelet Wei had removed.

+The senior Enforcer took it, examining the formation seal.
+"Cleverly disabled," he noted.
+"Not broken but loosened just enough to remove without triggering the alarm."

+"And there's more," the messenger continued.
+"The outer disciple assigned to watch him—Lin—reports he was practicing unusual meditation techniques during their shared watch.
+She described his eyes changing color briefly."

 Orders were issued immediately—the expedition would be detained for questioning, search parties would be dispatched throughout the Wastes, and notification would be sent to Order headquarters requesting additional resources for what was now classified as a Priority Containment situation.

+"He crossed the eastern ravine," reported another Enforcer, entering the chamber.
+"Somehow traversed the mist without conventional flight techniques.
+Jian attempted to follow and nearly fell to his death."

+The senior Enforcer's eyes narrowed.
+"Mist-walking is an inverse application documented only in sealed archives.
+If he's already manifesting such techniques..."

 By mid-morning, the full machinery of Order response was in motion.
 The Azure Peaks expedition members were segregated and interviewed individually, their confusion and alarm evident as they learned of Wei Liang's actions.
 Inner Disciple Feng, still recovering from his own exposure to the Heart Chamber, appeared particularly disturbed by the revelation.